 Mediastinoscopy is a surgical procedure to examine the inside of the upper chest between and in front of the lungs (mediastinum).

 In many cases mediastinoscopy has been replaced by other biopsy methods that use computed tomography (CT), echocardiography, or bronchoscopy to guide a biopsy needle to the abnormal tissue.
-Mediastinoscopy may still be needed when these methods cannot be used or when they do not provide conclusive results.
+Mediastinoscopy may still be needed when these methods can't be used or when they don't provide conclusive results.

 Why It Is Done

 How To Prepare

 You will be asked to sign a consent form that says you understand the risks of the test and agree to have it done.